johntiger1/multimodal_fairness/progress.md

+# May 6
+Mainly was working on the seq2seq and other fairness stuff.

 # May 5
 Finished all the preprocessing commands.
 Going to do the following:
 1. Re-import the original notebook for dataprocessing.